 If you're saving for something specific, such as a new car or your child's college education, you may want to set aside another 10 percent of your earnings into an interest-bearing account or a tax-favored 529 college savings plan.

 That's where priorities come in.
-You can't have everything you want, says Martin Siesta, a Certified Financial Planner for Compass Wealth Management in Maplewood, N.J., but you can direct your dollars toward things you want the most.
+You can't have everything you want, says Martin Siesta, a Certified Financial Planner for Compass Wealth Management in Maplewood, New Jersey, but you can direct your dollars toward things you want the most.

 "If consumers start by deciding what's most important to them, then cutting back on some of the things that aren't that important isn't really a sacrifice," he says.

-Pay with cashOne you've determined how much to set aside for saving, spending and investing; it's time to make those numbers stick.
-The growing popularity of credit and debit cards makes it all too easy to overspend.
+Once you've determined how much to set aside for saving, spending and investing, it's time to make those numbers stick.
+The growing popularity of credit cards and debit cards makes it all too easy to overspend.

 With the exception of your mortgage and car loan, most consumers should implement a strict policy of paying with cash for groceries, clothes, vacations and nonessential items.